vardaofthevalier/pytest-smartcollect/README.md

 Requirements
 ============

-A valid git repository (with at least one commit) containing a python project (with tests) in which to calculate changes between commits.
+* A valid git repository (with at least one commit) containing a python project (with tests) in which to calculate changes between commits.
 If a repository has only a single commit, every path within it will be considered to be changed.

+* Python version 3.5 or 3.6

 Installation
 ============